Inj3ct0r/wikiscrapper_simulation/README.md

 # wikiscrapper_simulation
-A python script that mimics the wikiscrapper behaviour using known list of numbers rather than random links parsed from bs4.
-Plots the resulting article paths as small-world networks and shows a bar plot showcasing the grades of every node.

 Based on the `wiki-articles-crawler` made by _SadMadLad_ https://github.com/SadMadLad/wiki-articles-crawler

+A python script that does the following: Mimics a webscraper that visits a Wikipedia link, retrieves all links in the body-content and visits one at random until a fixed amount of links have been visited.
+The script uses a known list of numbers rather than random links parsed from bs4, then plots the resulting article paths as small-world networks and shows a bar plot showcasing the grades of every node.

 ## Requirements
 Python and the following libraries